WIGWAM FOR A GOOSE’S BRIDLE

 The Installation Wigwam for a Goose’s Bridle is an interactive work exploring the artist’s ageing fathers’ worsening dementia and obsession with stacking twigs.
 Her father Michael, who was diagnosed with Alzheimer’s disease in 2021, is now very confused and can’t remember where he sleeps and sometimes even who the artist or her brother are.
 The interactive installation changes daily, monthly and yearly mirroring Michael’s condition and is accompanied by the artist’s writing.

-Wigwam for a Goose’s Bridle: Day 1: “The last time dad stayed at my apartment at the end of 2023, he needed the bathroom in the middle of the night but couldn’t find the door in his room.
+Wigwam for a Goose’s Bridle: Day 1.
+“The last time dad stayed at my flat at the end of 2023, he needed the loo in the middle of the night.
+But he couldn’t find the door out of his bedroom.
 He felt trapped and desperate to pee so he pounded on the walls until I woke up.
-I wanted to create my own Ariadne’s thread for dad by knotting together his unused ties and socks to form a rope that would lead him to the loo and bed.”
+I wanted to create my own Ariadne’s thread for dad by knotting together ties and socks that he can’t wear anymore to form a rope that would lead him from the bedroom to the bathroom.”

 Wigwam for a Goose’s Bridle: Day 2.
 “Sometimes I feel like the rope I’ve knotted from dad’s ties and socks is for me.
 Like in a folktale, I will knot the ties together and lower myself out of the window using my makeshift rope to escape my responsibilities for him.”